Lsubatin/hxe_unicorn/README.md

 # Unicorn's HANA Express
 This repository is part of a set of internal instructions, so some pieces of it will make no sense.

-Sample terraform setup for pre-built image of HANA express and Windows VM, to be used in a VPC.
+Sample deployment manager and terraform setups for pre-built images of HANA express and Windows VM, to be used in a VPC.
 This works if the network and subnetwork have been setup already.

 Sorry, I cannot distribute the pre-built iamge, but you can take one yourself in Google Cloud console > Compute Engine > Images.